rcfontana/ContentSharing/camlis-bsidesDC-attackcon/README.md

 **TrisulNSM** has a ja3prints - https://www.trisul.org/

 **JA3 Synergy Dataset** - This research was mentioned in a slide but it's _not open source "yet"_.
-The idea behind it is to leavarage our visiblity to correlate HTTP traffic with SSL/TLS traffic based upon protocol metadata and approximate timing.
+The idea behind it is to leverage visibility and correlate HTTP traffic with SSL/TLS traffic based upon protocol metadata and approximate timing.
 User agents correlations with similar kind related to JA3.

 ### ATTACKcon